Randall F. Mason

 Ph.D., M.Phil., Columbia University

-Randy Mason teaches in the Graduate Program in Historic Preservation and is Associate Professor in the Department of City & Regional Planning.
+Randy Mason teaches in the Graduate Program in Historic Preservation and is a Professor in the Department of City & Regional Planning.
 His courses focus on historic preservation planning, urban conservation, history, and cultural landscape studies.
-Mason's research interests include theory and methods of preservation planning, cultural policy, the economics of preservation, historic site management, the history and design of memorials, and the history of historic preservation.
-He leads the Center for Research on Preservation and Society, which undertakes applied research projects on site management and on social, economic and political aspects of historic preservation.
-His books include The Once and Future New York: Historic Preservation and the Modern City (University of Minnesota Press, 2009) and Giving Preservation a History: Histories of Historic Preservation in the United States (edited with Max Page; Routledge, 2004).
+Mason's research interests include history and theory of preservation, preservation planning, the economics of preservation, historic site management, and the history and design of memorials.
+He served as Program Chair from 2009-2017 and Executive Director of PennPraxis from 2014-2017.

 Protecting 'Negative Heritage' in Rwanda: The Pennsylvania Gazette